Nellie Fox: Later career

 Fox played his final two seasons (1964–65) with the Houston Colt .45s and Astros.
 Joe Morgan later said that he looked up to Fox's example as a rookie with the Astros; Fox and Morgan were both diminutive second basemen.
 Morgan grew up hitting with a Nellie Fox model bat, which had a large barrel and large handle.
 With the Astros, Fox convinced Morgan to switch to a bat with a thin handle to leverage his power.

 Fox was 5-foot-9, but made up for his modest size and minimal power — he hit only 35 home runs in his career, and never more than six in a single season — with his good batting eye, excellent fielding, and baserunning speed.
-Fox was perennially one of the toughest batters to strike out, fanning just 216 times in his career, an average of once every 42.7 at-bats, which ranks him third all-time.
+Fox was perennially one of the toughest batters to strike out, fanning just 216 times in his career, an average of once every 42.7 at-bats, which ranks him fifth all-time.
 He led the league in most at-bats per strikeouts a phenomenal 13 times in his career.
 In 1951, Fox hit more triples (12) than he had strikeouts (11).
 A solid contact hitter (lifetime .288 batting average), he batted over .300 six times, with 2,663 hits, 355 doubles, and 112 triples.
 He also led the league in singles for seven straight years, in triples once, and in hits four times.